 Theme: What's on TV?

-Boat parade founded in 1978 by a few local residents who costumed and decorated their boats to parade along the canals of the Eden Isles subdivision, the krewe now boasts over 400 members.
-Starts at Marina Café and Robin's Dockside Wharf.
-Visit website for route. ***MOVED FROM SATURDAY TO SUNDAY DUE TO EXPECTED INCLEMENT WEATHER.
+Boat parade founded in 1978 by Eden Isles subdivision residents who costumed and decorated their boats to parade along the canals, this krewe now boasts over 400 members.
+Starts at Marina Café on Harbor Dr. and Robin's Dockside Wharf.
+Visit website for complete route.

 Krewe of Poseidon - 6 PM

-Poseidon moves its parade from day to night!
-This co-ed krewe was founded in 2015 as a day parade with a goal of providing the citizens of Slidell and the surrounding areas with an exceptional parade indicative of the traditions and history of New Orleans Mardi Gras.
-Floats will include Aliens, Dracula, Frankenstein, Gargoyles, Ghosts, Mummies, Werewolves and other scary creatures of the night.
-Has 560 members, 28 floats (mostly double-deckers), marching bands and mortc.
+This co-ed krewe was founded in 2015 with a goal of providing the citizens of Slidell and the surrounding areas with an exceptional parade indicative of the traditions and history of New Orleans Mardi Gras.
+Features over 600 riders on 28-30 floats, each representing such popular songs as ZZ Top's "Sharp Dressed Man," "Viva Las Vegas" (Elvis), "Rock 'n Roll All Night" by KISS, and songs by Chicago, Elton John, Foreigner, Huey Lewis, Billy Joel and more.
 Starts at the intersection of Berkley Street and Spartan Drive, and follows a route northwest to Highway 11, northeast to Hwy 190, and east through town just past the intersection of 190 and Kensington Boulevard.

 Sunday, FEB 17